 Once the relationship becomes draining, unfixable, filled with resentment, and feels like a trap, then it’s time to end it.

 15. You’ve tried working things out but still: Their presence in your life brings you negativity.

 Dating the right person makes you feel safe and secure when you’re around them.

-You’ll know you have to end a relationship when instead of feeling security and stability, your relationship feels like it’s on unsafe and shaky ground that’s about to break any minute now.
+You’ll know you have to end a relationship when instead of feeling security, your relationship feels like it’s standing on shaky ground that’s about to break any minute now.

-6. It feels more wrong than it does feel right
+17. It feels more wrong than it does feel right.

-In a romantic relationship, you’re connected to the person on a level that goes beyond the ordinary friend-to-friend connection: it’s intimate, dramatic, and impactful.
+In a romantic relationship, you’re connected to the person on a level that goes beyond the superficial.
+It’s intimate, dynamic, and impactful.

-Since the romantic relationship plays a huge role in your life, you’ll surely notice differences, you’ll sense when things are ok, amazing, and wrong.
+Since a romantic relationship plays a huge role in your life, you’ll surely notice differences, you’ll sense when things are ok, amazing, and wrong.

 - You sense the relationship isn’t where it should be despite your attempts to improve it.

 - You’re more unhappy than you’re happy with one another.